Why the Salomon Skyline Scotland is the Worlds Hardest Trail Race

 The Salomon Ben Nevis Ultra goes over Britain's highest mountain

 The Salomon Ben Nevis Ultra is savage enough before it reaches kilometre 79, but it's at this point (already with over 2000m ascent in the legs and 40km still to race) that this ultra marathon truly heads skyward.
 This is the only long distance race on the calendar to tackle the Ben, and the route planners make sure it's done in style, ditching the Mountain Path popular with tourists and making competitors attack the mountain via Càrn Mòr Dearg, a more difficult and dramatic route that requires some scrambling.

 Most competitors with an ounce of sanity will be happy to race just one of the four events, and many will be trying to save their legs before the grand finale.
-But a handful of elite masochists including 2015 winner Emelie Forsberg will be putting themselves through the rigours of the Mamores VK, the Ring of Steall Skyrace AND the Glen Coe Skyline.
+But a handful of elite masochists including 2015 Skyline winner, Emelie Forsberg, have been known to put themselves through the rigours of the Mamores VK, the Ring of Steall Skyrace AND the Glen Coe Skyline in one weekend.
 Bonkers.

 Image source: Ian Corless

 Mike is a keen cyclist, snowboarder, hill walker and Land Rover tinkerer.
 He has travelled extensively, spending a year living out of a van in New Zealand before joining Ellis Brigham four years ago.
 Can usually be found walking his dogs or tortoises.